lpinzari/sql-psql-udy/cookbook_sql_recipes/14_metadata_queries/10_using_sql_to_generate_random_sampling_insert.md

-# Using SQL to generate INSERT statements
+# Using SQL to generate Random Sampling record INSERT statements

 You want to create `dynamic SQL statements`, to populate your tables for testing purposes.